asnowmang/ppicalc/README.md

     PPI: 453

 #### License
-This library is licensed under the ISC License.
+This program is licensed under the ISC License.
 See LICENSE.md for details.